abaiml/CodeEditor/README.md

-# Backend for WebSocket Code Executor with Token Authentication
+# Backend for WebSocket Code Executor

 This backend provides a WebSocket endpoint to execute code snippets in various languages (Python, JavaScript, C++).
 It requires a secret token for authentication to secure WebSocket connections.